 Palmerston Forts Society

-The Palmerston Forts Society was formed in 1984 using Fort Nelson, recently purchased by Hampshire County Council, as their H.Q.
+The Palmerston Forts Society was formed in 1984 using Fort Nelson, purchased by Hampshire County Council, as their H.Q.

 The Society intended to help with restoration and interpretation, for example by research and providing weekend guided tours when Fort Nelson opened to the public.